adam-fitrzyk/Basic-REST-API/README.md

 - Use Maven build tool
 - Provide the command line to execute the project
 - All your tests must pass
-- As a nice to have provide a way to launch application as Docker container.
+- As a nice-to-have provide a way to launch application as Docker container.

 ## REST API